jaime-garvey/dsml-study-guide/Machine Learning.md

 #### Variations
 1. Ensemble - using multiple trees
 	a.
 Bagging (Bootstrap Aggregating) - take randomly sampled subsets of training set (with replacement); Find different splits for each tree; predicts class that was choosen the most
-2. Random Forests - using bagging but choose sqrt(n_features); then finds best split amoung those features
+2. Random Forests - using bagging but choose sqrt(n_features); then finds best split amoung those features; predicts class with max vote

 </p>
 </details>